Harshitrai2005/VehicleInsurance-MLOPS/README.md

-Vehicle Insurance MLOps Pipeline

-This repository demonstrates a complete MLOps workflow for managing and deploying a machine learning pipeline on vehicle insurance data.
-It showcases end-to-end processes including data ingestion, validation, transformation, model training, cloud storage, deployment, and CI/CD automation.

-Project Setup and Structure
+********** MLOPS PROJECT OVERVIEW **********
+This project is built to demonstrate a complete and production-ready MLOps pipeline for handling vehicle insurance data.
+My goal here is to present a structured workflow that recruiters and visitors can easily follow.
+The project covers everything from setting up the environment, processing data, building the ML pipeline, deploying the model, and automating the backend using CI/CD.

+********** PROJECT SETUP AND STRUCTURE **********
-1. Project Template
+Step 1: Project Template

-Run the template.py file to generate the initial project structure with all required folders and placeholder modules.
+I begin by running the template.py file, which creates the initial project layout and all required folders.

-2. Package Management

-Configure local package imports using:

-setup.py

-pyproject.toml

-(Refer to crashcourse.txt for explanations.)
+Step 2: Local Package Setup
+The setup.py and pyproject.toml files are configured so that local modules can be imported smoothly.
+The crashcourse.txt file contains supporting notes for these.

+Step 3: Virtual Environment and Dependencies
+I create a dedicated environment and install required packages using requirements.txt:

-3. Virtual Environment and Dependencies conda create -n vehicle python=3.10 -y conda activate vehicle pip install -r requirements.txt
+conda create -n vehicle python=3.10 -y conda activate vehicle pip install -r requirements.txt

-Verify installed packages:

-pip list
+I verify the installations using: pip list

-MongoDB Setup and Data Management
-4. MongoDB Atlas Configuration

-Create a new project on MongoDB Atlas.

-Set up a free M0 cluster.

-Create a database user and allow access from 0.0.0.0/0.

-Copy the connection string for Python (replace <password>).
+********** MONGODB SETUP AND DATA MANAGEMENT ********** Step 4: MongoDB Atlas Setup
+I register on MongoDB Atlas, create a project, and set up a free M0 cluster.
+After creating the username and password and allowing access from any IP (0.0.0.0/0), I copy the Python connection string (replacing <password> with my actual password).

-5. Uploading Data to MongoDB
+Step 5: Uploading Data to MongoDB

-Add dataset inside a folder named notebook.

-Create mongoDB_demo.ipynb.

-Use the notebook to insert data into MongoDB.

-Verify uploaded data under Database → Browse Collections.

-Logging, Exception Handling, and EDA
+Inside a folder named notebook, I place the dataset and create a notebook file called mongoDB_demo.ipynb.
+Using this notebook, I insert data into MongoDB and verify it through the Browse Collections section in Atlas.

-6. Logging and Exception Handling
+********** LOGGING, EXCEPTION HANDLING, AND EDA ********** Step 6: Logging and Exception Modules

-Create logging and custom exception modules and test them using demo.py.
+I build custom logging and exception handling modules and test them using a simple demo.py file.

-7. Exploratory Data Analysis and Feature Engineering
+Step 7: EDA and Feature Engineering

-Perform EDA and feature engineering in dedicated notebooks before integrating the logic into the pipeline.

-Data Ingestion Pipeline
+I perform feature analysis and engineering in the EDA & Feature Engineering notebook to prepare the data for ingestion and transformation.

+********** DATA INGESTION PIPELINE **********
-8. Data Ingestion
+Step 8: Building Data Ingestion

-Define MongoDB connection functions in configuration/mongo_db_connections.py.
+I define MongoDB connection functions inside configuration.mongo_db_connections.py.

-Implement ingestion logic in:
+The ingestion components are developed inside:

 data_access

-components/data_ingestion.py

-Update configuration files:
+components.data_ingestion.py

+I also update the ingestion configuration details in:

 entity/config_entity.py

 entity/artifact_entity.py

-Run demo.py to test ingestion.

-Set MongoDB environment variable:

-Bash:

-export MONGODB_URL="mongodb+srv://<username>:<password>..."

-PowerShell:

-$env:MONGODB_URL="mongodb+srv://<username>:<password>..."

-Data Validation, Transformation, and Model Training
-9. Data Validation

-Define schema in config/schema.yaml.

-Implement validation utilities in utils/main_utils.py.

-10. Data Transformation

-Implement transformation logic in components/data_transformation.py.

-Add estimator utilities in entity/estimator.py.

-11. Model Training

-Write the training pipeline in components/model_trainer.py.

-Reuse logic from estimator utilities.

-AWS Setup for Model Storage and Deployment
-12. AWS Configuration

-Create an IAM user with AdministratorAccess.

-Configure AWS credentials as environment variables:

-export AWS_ACCESS_KEY_ID="YOUR_KEY"
-export AWS_SECRET_ACCESS_KEY="YOUR_SECRET"

-Update S3 bucket details in constants/__init__.py.

-13. S3 Model Storage

-Create an S3 bucket named my-model-mlopsproj in region us-east-1.

-Create functions to upload and download models in:

-src/aws_storage

-entity/s3_estimator.py

-Model Evaluation, Deployment, and API Pipeline
-14. Model Evaluation and Pusher

-Implement model evaluation.

-Build model pusher to deploy the trained model.

-Create the prediction pipeline.

-Integrate the API using app.py.

-15. Static and Template Directory

-Add static and template folders for hosting the frontend interface.

-CI/CD Pipeline with Docker, GitHub Actions, and AWS
-16. Docker and GitHub Actions

-Create:

-Dockerfile

-.dockerignore

-Set GitHub Secrets:
+After setting the MongoDB environment variable, I run demo.py to verify ingestion.

+Setting MongoDB URL as environment variable:

+For Bash:
+export MONGODB_URL="mongodb+srv://<username>:<password>...."

+For PowerShell:
+$env:MONGODB_URL = "mongodb+srv://<username>:<password>...."

+On Windows, these can also be set using system environment variable settings.

+********** DATA VALIDATION, TRANSFORMATION, AND MODEL TRAINING ********** Step 9: Data Validation
+I define the validation schema in config.schema.yaml and write the validation utilities inside utils.main_utils.py.

+Step 10: Data Transformation
+The transformation logic is implemented in components.data_transformation.py.
+An estimator.py file is added under the entity folder.

+Step 11: Model Training
+Using the estimator logic, I build the actual training workflow inside components.model_trainer.py.

+********** AWS SETUP FOR MODEL STORAGE AND DEPLOYMENT ********** Step 12: AWS Configuration
+I log in to AWS, create an IAM user with AdministratorAccess, and set the AWS keys as environment variables.

+For Bash:
+export AWS_ACCESS_KEY_ID="YOUR_AWS_ACCESS_KEY_ID"
+export AWS_SECRET_ACCESS_KEY="YOUR_AWS_SECRET_ACCESS_KEY"

+I prepare an S3 bucket by adding access details in constants.init.py.

+Step 13: Model Evaluation and S3 Storage
+I create an S3 bucket named my-model-mlopsproj in the us-east-1 region.
+Then I write code inside src.aws_storage and entity/s3_estimator.py to handle model uploads and downloads.

+********** MODEL EVALUATION, PUSHER, AND PREDICTION PIPELINE ********** Step 14: Deployment Pipeline Components
+I build the evaluation and pusher components, and then develop the prediction pipeline.
+The app.py file is set up to expose model predictions through an API.

+Step 15: Static and Template Folders
+I add the static and template directories for the web interface.

+********** CICD SETUP USING DOCKER, GITHUB ACTIONS, AND AWS ********** Step 16: Docker and GitHub Actions
+I write the Dockerfile and .dockerignore.
+GitHub Actions are configured using secrets for:

 AWS_ACCESS_KEY_ID